tmf-map/docsite/docs/typescript/2.interface/object-interface.md

 At this time, you may wonder what's the difference between the [array types in Basic Types](/docs/typescript/1.types/basic-types#array) and interface indexable types, they both can be used to define the type of array.

-Besides the difference mentioned above, we can also use `readonly` before index which would likes this:
+Besides the difference mentioned above, we can also use `readonly` before index which would like this:

 ```ts
 interface ReadonlyStringArray {